The Birch--Swinnerton-Dyer exact formula for quadratic twists of elliptic curves

 \section{Abstract}

-In the present short paper, we obtain a general lower bound for the $2$-adic valuation of the algebraic part of the central value of the complex $L$-series for the quadratic twists of any elliptic curve $E$ over $\BQ$.
+In the present paper, we obtain a general lower bound for the $2$-adic valuation of the algebraic part of the central value of the complex $L$-series for the quadratic twists of any elliptic curve over $\BQ$, showing that when the $2$-part of the product of Tamagawa factors grows, the $2$-part of the algebraic central $L$-value grows as well, in accordance with the Birch--Swinnerton-Dyer exact formula.
+This generalises a result of Coates--Kim--Liang--Zhao to all elliptic curves defined over $\BQ$.
 We also prove the existence of an explicit infinite family of quadratic twists with analytic rank $0$ for a large family of elliptic curves.